kaga/kaga.github.io/debugging-teams/_posts/2021-03-15-Waterfall-vs-Agile.markdown

 In my opinion, this is the most important step of all steps.
 This is where the feedback loop finally comes back and have the opportunity to adjust and do the whole process again.

-For example, you have found the team resist to your change.
+For example, you have found the user resist to your new change.
 It is very tempting to think your approach is in the right and the other party is in the wrong.

-It is because every situation is different, every team is different.
+It is because every situation is different, everyone is different.
 Therefore your tried-and-true approach does not work in this time.
-It does take time for the team to learn, may be few more detours, before settling in back to your original approach.
+It does take time for everyone to learn, may be few more detours, before settling in back to your original approach.

+If this technique was repeated successfully, building software fast should just come naturally.

 ### The Fear of Not "Agile" Enough